WallarooLabs/wally/examples/python/market_spread/README.md

   --ponythreads=1 --ponynoblock --msg-size 46 --no-write
 ```

+This will run for a few seconds and then terminate.

 ### Shell 4

 Set `PATH` to refer to the directory that contains the `sender`  executable.
 Assuming you installed Wallaroo according to the tutorial instructions you would do: